![]() |

 |

-the reason for the curvature of the red dotted line in figure 7.1, and
+This is the reason for the curvature of the red dotted line in figure 7.1,

-so it provides the contribution to the gravitational field, which is
+and so it provides the necessary contribution to the gravitational field which is elsewhere attributed to so-called "dark matter".

 8 Conclusion